3246251196/adtools_testing/README.md

 # adtools_testing

 ## Using this repository
+### Ideal scenario (TL;DR)
+It should be as easy is the following steps:
+- ./adt -b (if you want to build a cross compiler)
+- ./adt -t (if you want to run tests using that cross compiler)
+- copy the adt_tests.lha to the AmigaOne machine
+- lha x adt_tests.lha
+- execute run_all_script, OR,
+- cd into the specific test case variant of interest and invoke "execute run_*.script", OR,
+- run the executable directly, yourself (you may need to make clib4.library available to the LIBS: assign manually if you run it yourself versus using the user.script)
+- ./adt -c will then clean out the tests directory, recursively

 ### Goal
 At the heart of it, this script does two things:
 - Builds ADTOOLS in-place,